dylankershaw/auto-stock-frontend/README.md

 # Tagless
-An auto-indexing photo site that assign relevant labels to photos on upload.
+An auto-indexing photo site that assign relevant labels to images on upload.
 In other words, users can upload an image and the app will automatically tag it by using Google Cloud's [Vision API](https://cloud.google.com/vision/).

 ## Key Technologies, Packages, and Gems
 * Front End